mojotech/jeet/README.md

 ---

-### column(ratio = 1, nested = false, parent_ratio = 1, g = gutter) [column, col]
+### column(ratios = 1, offset = false, g = gutter) [column, col]

-The `column()` and `span()` functions have been completely rewritten.
+The `column()` function has been substantially changed.
 Specify a fraction of your containing element, for instance applying `col(1/2)` to 2 `divs` in a container will set them to 48% width with a 1% gutter on each side of them.

-If you are nesting elements inside another element, you should set `nested` to `true`.

-`ratio` - specify a fraction here, for instance `col(3/4)` or `col(0.75)`.
-Any float number will also work so you have as much control as you want.
-The math is easier if you maintain a common denominator between your elements (see usage), but you don't have to.

-`nested` - setting this to `true` will remove the left gutter from the first element, and the right gutter from the last element.

-`parent_ratio` - when specified it will create equidistant nested column gutters.
-If the column is nested multiple times you'll need to multiply all the parent ratios until you get back to the root (see usage).
+Equidistant nested gutters has also been added.

+`ratios` - accepts a single fraction or a space separated list of fractions, for instance `col(3/4)` or `col(1/2 3/4)`.
+Providing a space separated list of fractions creates equidistant gutters and automatically nests the columns (see usage).
+The list should go from child to parent until you reach the topmost parent (unless you change the `parent_first` global variable to `true`).

+`offset` - accepts a single fraction or a fraction and a boolean separated by a space, for instance `col(1/2, offset:1/4)` or `col(1/2, offset:1/4 true)`.
+The fraction specifies how much you want the column offset by and the optional boolean should be set to `true` if you're offsetting a column away from a nested edge.
+The fraction can be positive or negative to change the direction.

 `g` - allows you to create custom-sized gutters

 **Usage:**

+    // Simple usage
     aside
         col(1/5)
     article
         col(4/5)

+    // Nested columns with equidistant gutters
     header
         a
             col(1/4)
         nav
             col(3/4)
             a
-                col(1/2, nested: true, 3/4)
-            div
-                col(1/2, nested: true, 3/4)
+                col(1/2 3/4) // Column ratio followed by the parent's column ratio.

+    // Offsetting a column
+    header
         a
-                    col(1/3, nested: true, 3/4*1/2) //Both parent's ratios are multiplied
+            col(1/4)
+        nav
+            col(2/4, offset: 1/4) // Column is offset by 1/4

 ---

-### span(ratio = 1)
+### span(ratio = 1, offset = false)

 Use `span()` to specify you don't want gutters applied to this element.
 This is great for things like horizontal navigation buttons or anything that you want to sit side-by-side.

 `ratio` - specify a fraction here, for instance `span(1/3)`.

+`offset` - specify a fraction here if you want the span offset, for example `span(1/3, offset: 1/3)`.

 **Usage:**